Victor-Evogor/ai-blog-writer/README.md

 # AI Blog Writer

-A powerful command-line tool that creates AI-generated blog posts from various sources including websites and Reddit content.
-The tool scrapes content, processes images with AI-generated alt text, and uses either OpenAI or Claude to generate well-structured blog posts.
+🤖 A CLI tool that transforms web content into polished blog posts using AI.
+Scrape websites, pull Reddit discussions, and let OpenAI/Claude craft engaging articles - all from your terminal.
+Features a sleek TUI interface and smart image handling with AI-generated alt text.

 ## Features